RUFOUS

 Habitat and distribution

-Historically found throughout Victoria, New South Wales, and Queensland, the rufous bettong is now limited to fragmented populations from Newcastle to Cooktown in Queensland.
+Historically found throughout Victoria, New South Wales, and Queensland, the rufous bettong is now limited to fragmented populations from Newcastle to Cooktown.
 Preferred habitats include open eucalypt forests, grassy woodlands, and nearby grasslands with sufficient cover for nesting and foraging.
 It is extinct in Victoria due to severe habitat loss, predation, and environmental change.

 Behaviour and diet